zuluana/homeward-sdk/README.md

 Yarn
 `yarn add https://github.com/CodalReef/Homeward.git`

+>  **NOTE**
+>  We plan on publishing to npm shortly.

 ##  Usage

 ###  Create the Link
-Create a deep link to save to the user's home-screen:
+Next, create the deep link you'd like saved to the user's home-screen:

 ```typescript
 const link = "myapp://feature1.context1?payload={ ... }"
 ```

+The exact format of the link will depend on your application.

 If you're using Expo, the [expo-linking](https://docs.expo.dev/guides/linking/) library can help with this: